revives in the damp forest leaf litter

 Habitat

-On decaying twigs and leaf litter in damp native forest.
+On decaying twigs and leaf litter in damp native forest with high humidity and moderate shade.

 Range

-Found in native forests throughout New Zealand, particularly on decaying twigs.
+Found in native forests throughout New Zealand, particularly on decaying twigs in damp areas.

 Endemism